Lake of Dracula: Plot

 A young girl named Akiko loses her dog when walking along a beach.
 She follows the dog to a European mansion, where an old man stares at her as she chases after the dog inside.
 Akiko finds herself in front of a dead woman at a piano and then meets the vampire (Mori Kishida).
 18 years later, Akiko (Midori Fujita) is living near a lake, still haunted by what has happened to her, which she believes was a dream.
 Akiko is friends with a boat operator Kusaku, who had received a strange package, which turns out to be a white coffin.
 Kusaku complains to the shipping agent and returns to find the coffin empty and is then attacked by the same vampire Akiko saw years earlier.

 Akiko is then visited by her boyfriend Doctor Takashi Saki (Osahide Takahashi), whom Akiko's sister Natsuko (Sanae Emi) is also in love with.
 Takashi is called to the hospital when a woman with two bite holes in her neck is turned in.
 After he leaves, both Akiko's dog and Natsuko go missing.
 Akiko searches for them and finds her dog dead in a field with Kusaku near by.
 Kusaku attacks her, which leads to a chase where Akiko is knocked out by a branch.
 Kusaku takes her back to his home.
-As Akiko awakens, she sees a vampire just about to bite down on her neck, but is interrupted by two fisherman enquiring about a boat, which makes the vampire and Kusaku retreat.
+As Akiko awakens, she sees a vampire just about to bite down on her neck, but is interrupted by two fishermen enquiring about a boat, which makes the vampire and Kusaku retreat.
 At the hospital, Takashi's patient is beckoned from her bed by the vampire.
 Takashi spots her, but she falls down a stairway, killing herself.
 Meanwhile, under the vampire's curse, Natsuko returns to Akiko's home with the vampire himself.
 Akiko attempts to hide in the closet, while the returning Takashi is attacked in his car by Kusaku.
 The car crashes and the two battle, with Takashi being victorious after Kusaku expires.
 After Takashi returns home, both Akiko and Takashi find Natsuko dying on a beach.
 With her dying breath, Natsuko begs for her corpse to be burned.
 Takashi and Akiko take her to the hospital for an autopsy.